 If you currently have TMJ and you are considering dental implants, you may wonder how this oral surgery will affect you.
 The oral surgeons at Greater Atlanta Oral Facial Surgery are happy to let you know that dental implants can help to improve the pain and other symptoms associated with TMJ.

 Correcting Your Tooth Alignment with Dental Implants

 The longer you have lived with missing teeth, the more likely it is that your jaw is out of alignment.
-Pain resulting from minor to severe is the typical result when your jaw and the surrounding muscles fail to work together.
-When you are missing teeth, it places added stress on your facial muscles, which in turn causes improper opening and closing of your jaw.
+Minor to severe pain is the typical result when your jaw and the surrounding muscles fail to work together.
+When you are missing teeth, it places added stress on your facial muscles, which in turn causes the improper opening and closing of your jaw.